Competition results announced here (NEW!)

 The specific rules are as follows:

-- The total inference time over the 377,423 test molecules (i.e., time to predict target values of the test molecules from their raw SMILES strings) should not exceed 12 hours, using a single GPU and single CPU.*1 Once you win the contest, you will need to provide the inference code (example here) that takes the 377,423 test SMILES strings as input and saves 377,423 prediction values within 12 hours with single GPU and CPU.
+- The total inference time over the 377,423 test molecules (i.e., time to predict target values of the test molecules from their raw SMILES strings) should not exceed 12 hours, using a single GPU and single CPU.*1 Note that multi-threading on a multi-core CPU is allowed.
+Once you win the contest, you will need to provide the inference code (example here) that takes the 377,423 test SMILES strings as input and saves 377,423 prediction values within 12 hours with single GPU and CPU.

 - The 12-hour budget does not need to include the time to train your model(s).
 There is no budget limitation during training.